 The most reputable brands have logos that stand out.
 These logos were in the design room for a long time.
-Plus, the companies behind them put a lot of money into making sure their logos represented them well.
+Plus, the companies behind them invested a lot of money to ensure their logos represented them well.

-Now, we aren’t saying that you have to go spend thousands to find the “perfect” logo for your company, but you probably shouldn’t go to Fiverr and walk away with a $5 logo either.
-Instead, find a reputable logo design company and talk with them about your brand, your focus, and your vision.
+We aren’t saying that you have to spend thousands to find your company’s “perfect” logo, but you probably shouldn’t go to Fiverr and walk away with a $5 logo, either.
+Instead, find a reputable logo design company and talk with them about your brand, focus, and vision.

 2. Clean, Easy To Use Website

 The next step in looking established is to have a clean, easy-to-use website.
-Nothing screams new brand, stay away, like a website that is cluttered or unfinished.
+Nothing screams new brand.
+Stay away from a website that is cluttered or unfinished.
 Even worse, the “Hello World” blog post is still available in the archives.

 One of the easiest platforms to work from for eCommerce is WordPress.
-Indeed, WordPress eCommerce websites are very popular because they are easy to build and they work with any number of eCommerce backends.
+Indeed, WordPress websites are very popular because they are easy to build and work with any number of eCommerce backends.

-If you want to look established, spend the money on an eCommerce frontend that looks great, but is easy to navigate too.
-It should also be mobile-optimized or your customers will leave – trust us on this one!
+If you want to look established, spend the money on an eCommerce frontend that looks great but is easy to navigate.
+It should also be mobile-optimized, or your customers will leave – trust us.

 3. Lots of Reviews

-Next, you need to make sure you have plenty of reviews and/or testimonials on your website from real people.
+Next, you must ensure you have plenty of reviews and/or testimonials on your website from real people.